vivishno/azure-triggers-acr/readMe.md

 #### Credentials required to push/pull to azure container registry
-Following secrets are credentials required to access azure container registry.
-- REGISTRY_USERNAME
-- REGISTRY_PASSWORD

-These can be set using the azure credentials generated above-
+Following secrets are credentials required to access azure container registry.These can be set using the azure credentials generated above-
 - REGISTRY_USERNAME will be value of "clientId" from the azure credentials generated.
 - REGISTRY_PASSWORD will be value of "clientSecret" from the azure credentials generated.